ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 * Use a strongly-typed enum instead of ordinary enum.
 * Be mindful of implicit type conversions.
 Do not rely on implicit conversions, use consistent types and be explicit if you can.
 Use auto where appropriate.
 * Prefer C++ style casts over C style casts.
-* Avoid forward declarations.
+* Prefer to include a header file instead of relying on a forward declaration, unless it significantly improves compile time.
 * Construct variables inside or as close to the locality of the scope where they are needed only.
 * Avoid global variables.
 * Avoid #define for variables that could be defined in the code body.
 * Avoid complex macros.
 * Do not omit curly braces for control statements (e.g. "if", "for").
-* Prefer to place input-only parameters at the beginning early in the function signature.
+* Prefer to place input-only parameters early in a function signature where it is consistent with your existing codebase.

 Classes: